jschrom311/speechtoemoji/README.md

 # About
 This project utilizes the YouTube API.
+Captions will be displayed on screen when a video containing captions is played.
+The text will then be converted to emoji using 'emojify'.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).